fiveham/Repeated_Phrases/README.md

 If you don't specify a minimum linked phrase size, it'll default to 3, which is a decent balance, I think, eliminating a lot of completely pointless links that make the final product difficult to read.
 You can even set it to something over 218 to eliminate all repeated-phrase links and leave yourself with nothing but pure chapters (not recommended).

 Once it finishes, the GUI's Status will start with "Done:".
-This standard holds for the other buttons, too.

 * Copy **style.css** from this project into **12_readable** and open the html chapters in a browser.